Journal of Parapsychology

 The Journal of Parapsychology is a biannual peer-reviewed academic journal covering research on psi phenomena, including telepathy, clairvoyance, precognition, and psychokinesis, as well as human consciousness in general and anomalous experiences.

-It was established in April 1937 by Joseph Banks Rhine (Duke University).
-It is published by the Rhine Research Center and the current editor-in-chief is Sally Ann Drucker (Rhine Research Center).
+It was established in April 1937 by Joseph Banks Rhine while at Duke University.
+It is published by the Rhine Research Center, and the current editor-in-chief is Sally Ann Drucker of the same institution.
 The journal is abstracted and indexed in PsycINFO.
-It publishes research reports, theoretical discussions, book reviews, and correspondence, as well as the abstracts of papers presented at the Parapsychological Association's annual meeting.
+It publishes research reports, theoretical discussions, book reviews, and correspondences, as well as the abstracts of papers presented at the Parapsychological Association's annual meeting.

+According to Anomalistic Psychology, authored by Chris French and colleagues, it is "widely recognized as the highest quality journal within the field."
+However, parapsychology has been criticized as a pseudoscience, and most mainstream scientists reject it.